-The Class-G boost converter generates the Class-D amplifier supply rail.
-During low Class-D output power, the boost improves efficiency by deactivating and connecting VBAT directly to the Class-D amplifier supply.
-When high power audio is required, the boost quickly activates to provide significantly louder audio than a stand-alone amplifier connected directly to the battery.
+A Class-H boost converter generates the Class-D amplifier supply rail.
+When the audiosignal requires only a lower Class-D output power, system efficiency is improved by deactivatingthe boost and connecting VBAT directly to the Class-D amplifier supply.
+When higher audio outputpower is required, the multi-level boost re-activates tracking the signal to provide the additionalvoltage to the load.

 A configurable on-chip Battery Guard system reduces the audio output power during theperiods of low battery voltage to minimize the battery dropping below system brownout conditions.Additionally, faults such as brownout, over-current, and over-temperature can be reported back tothe host processor using the IRQ pin.
 All protection statuses are available via a registerread.